Due to the success of businesses like Netflix and Spotify, more and more companies are turning to the subscription business model to generate revenue.

 International Data Corporation, a global market intelligence firm, recently released a report looking at how consumer preferences for cloud services are shaping the software industry.
 According to the report, while the subscription business model isn't applicable for all software companies, most will make the transition to enable new cloud service offerings while leveraging existing delivered software.

-2. All new software entrants and 80% of historical vendors will offer subscription-based business models by 2020
+2. All new software entrants and 80% of historical vendors are offering subscription-based business models

 In agreement with other recently-published research, a report by Gartner, a global research and advisory firm, argues that the Software-as-a-Service (SaaS) model has not killed the software market.
 However, the model is growing rapidly and pressuring legacy providers to include SaaS options or risk losing market traction.